-Formerly the Australian and New Zealand Journal of Arts Therapy (ANZJAT)
+Formerly the Australian and New Zealand Journal of Arts Therapy (ANZJAT).

 JoCAT is the biannual open access peer reviewed publication of the Australian, New Zealand and Asian Creative Arts Therapies Association in association with the School of Social Sciences, Western Sydney University.

-Each year The Journal of Creative Arts Therapies (JoCAT) awards two bursaries to support authors whose submissions show great potential but require some assistance to develop them to the journal's standard for publication.
+Each year The Journal of Creative Arts Therapies (JoCAT) awards two bursaries to provide mentorship to new authors whose submissions show great potential and require some assistance to develop them to the journal's standard for publication.

 Kit Ping Wong 黃潔冰 for her article 'Theory to practice: A critical exploration of therapeutic relationship in art therapy with a traumatised child'.

 Dr Kit Ping Wong is a Hong Kong art therapist and early career researcher who works primarily in Cantonese with children, young people and their families and with older adults experiencing mild dementia.
 Dr Wong's article will appear in JoCAT this December.
 Based on her PhD research, the article will be Kit Ping's first publication.